raspberrypilearning/astronaut-reaction-times/worksheet.md

 again when they were on board the ISS, and once more when they returned.
 It was found their reaction times more than doubled in space.
-Scientists suggest that stress, as well as the brain having to adapt to microgravity, could be the cause, and that normal performance was found soon after returning to Earth.
+Scientists suggest that stress, as well as the brain having to adapt to microgravity, could be the cause of this, and that normal performance was found soon after returning to Earth.

 You can learn more about what it is like to be an Astronaut and more about Tim Peake's mission on [the UK National STEM Centre website here](http://www.nationalstemcentre.org.uk/timpeake).